phildenhoff/denhoff.ca/content/projects.md

 compete with each other to get the rewards.

-Now, of course, the motivation of each roommate will be different and the rewards will likekly have to be tangible and decently worth while.
+Now, of course, the motivation of each roommate will be different and the rewards will likely have to be tangible and decently worth while.
 I'm interested in doing some research into "sensible default" rewards based on game theory and individuals average self-worth of their time, but at this point it's mostly undefined.